TWSTC

 At the end of the course students should be able to:

-• understand the duties of a TWS and roles of others
+Understand the duties of a TWS and roles of others

-• have a detailed knowledge and understanding of BS 5975:2019
+Have a detailed knowledge and understanding of BS5975-1:2024

-• be able to communicate effectively in the workplace.
+Be able to communicate effectively in the workplace.

 Course Content